sdat2/mSWE-GNN/README.md

 - `archer2.slurm`: SLURM job script for running on the Archer2 supercomputer.
 - `mswegnn/`: All the main code turned into a python package for easier management.
     - `database/`: Data handling and preprocessing modules. (not used).
+    - `hug/`: Scripts for downloading and uploading datasets to Hugging Face.
+        - `download.py`: download the training data from Hugging Face.
+        - `upload.py`: upload the training data to Hugging Face. (ignore)
     - `models/`: Model definitions and architectures.
         - `adforce_gnn.py`: graph neural network layers.
         - `adforce_models.py`: full model architectures.